jxe/druids/README.md

 ## The Curious Druids of Berlin

 Greetings Potsdam concertgoers.
-You can download the mp3 file for STAY IN TOUCH here.
-You'll need a group of four people.
+Please [download the mp3 file for STAY IN TOUCH](events/lights-out/stay-in-touch.mp3).
+You'll need a group of four people, then find Curious Joe.

-And to play CHARM WARS, just be near the stage after the first set!
+And if you want to play CHARM WARS, just be near the stage after the first set!

+Yrs,

 --THE DRUIDS